 Sometimes the way our environment or routines are set up does not allow for children to meaningfully express themselves, even through their work.
 Again, here is where we can erroneously assume that because our children are compliant about something, they are joyful or well connected to us…and therefore visible.
 But it doesn’t always add up like this.
 Thirty Days of Connection can be an attempt to explore this topic of visibility for every child in your home.
 Not just the loud ones, attention-seeking ones, compliant, or quiet ones, but for all of them.

 We as parents have the ability to create a really strong bond with our children.
 A deep and meaningful connection is something we have the privilege of building.
 So why not put that at the forefront of our homeschooling experience?
 To make the most of the time we have with our children is to cultivate that connection—not just now, but at every stage of their journey.
 That’s what Thirty Days of Connection is all about.
 It is an effort to slow down enough to create better moments.
 It’s building an awareness that is sure to extend beyond thirty days.
 It’s making connection simple.
 Seizing opportunities.
 Cherishing moments.
 Maximizing simplicity for magnificent gain.
-It is not about expecting to do things perfectly every time, but about noticing when we do.
+It is not about expecting to do things perfectly every time, but about noticing what we’re doing.

 If you want some simple ideas on ways to build a more meaningful connection with your kids, then join the #thirtydaysofconnection challenge!
 You can search that hashtag on Instagram for more inspiration or use it to share how things are going.
 I share the prompt calendar with families in the hopes that it will spark ideas for them, and with the expectation that they will use it in ways that suit them.
 That means you should add your own ideas!
 Exchange some for ones of your own.
 Repeat them again and again.